I suspect I have blood poisoning. Should I see my doctor?

 - Chills, with or without shaking

-A diagnosis of bacteremia is confirmed by blood cultures.
-Treatment requires hospitalization and includes intravenous antibiotics.
-Without prompt treatment, bacteremia can spread to other areas such as heart valves or other tissues, or progress to severe sepsis and septic shock, which may be life-threatening.
+During treatment, you'll need to stay in the hospital and have IV antibiotics.
+Without prompt treatment, bacteremia or infection can spread to other areas such as heart valves or other tissues.
+Or it can progress to severe sepsis and septic shock, which may be life-threatening.

 - Doern GV.
-Blood cultures for the detection of bacteremia. http://www.uptodate.com/home.
-Accessed Feb.
-10, 2015.
+Blood cultures for the detection of bacteremia. https://www.uptodate.com/contents/search.
+Accessed April 20, 2018.

-- Moehring R, et al. Gram-negative bacillary bacteremia in adults. http://www.uptodate.com/home.
-Accessed Feb.
-10, 2015.
+- Moehring R, et al. Gram-negative bacillary bacteremia in adults. https://www.uptodate.com/contents/search.
+Accessed April 20, 2018.

 - Steckelberg JM (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Feb.
-26, 2015.
+April 23, 2018.